When it comes to car maintenance, having an alternator in full working condition is vitally important.

 What is an alternator?

 As the engine runs, it drives the alternator via a belt and a spinning rotor.
+This generates an electrical current which is what the vehicle’s electrical system uses.
+The alternator also keeps the car battery charged while the engine is running.

-It is essential as this ensures that the engine has enough power to start the vehicle and operate electrical components like warning lights, indicators, entertainment systems, and air conditioning.
+It is essential as this ensures that the engine has enough power to start the vehicle and operate electrical components like warning lights, indicators, entertainment systems and air conditioning.

 Signs of a broken alternator

-Perhaps the most obvious indicator of an alternator issue is a dashboard warning light.
+The most obvious indicator of an alternator issue is a dashboard warning light.
+This is often a yellow light, shaped like a battery.

-However, there are several other likely signs, including headlights or interior lights appearing dimmer than before or flicker on and off.
+However, there are several other likely signs, including headlights or interior lights appearing dimmer than before or flickering on and off.
+When the car is idling, it will be easy to spot this.

 Frequent dead batteries or difficulty starting the engine can also indicate alternator problems – as well as more serious problems within the engine itself.